 domestic government and international agency responses to

 disease.
-His first book titled Contesting Epidemics: How Brazil outpaced the United States in its Policy Response, what the BRICS can learn and the Politics of Global Health Diplomacy, is under contract with Imperial College Press, while his second book titled The De-Emerging Nations?
-Understanding Brazil, Russia, India, China, and South Africa's Struggle to Eradicate Disease, is under review at Oxford University Press.
+His first book titled Contesting Epidemics: How Brazil outpaced the United States in its Health Policy Response, is under contract with Imperial College Press, while his second book titled The De-Emerging Nations?
+Understanding Brazil, Russia, India, China, and South Africa's Struggle to Eradicate Disease, has recently been completed.

-Dr. Gómez has published refereed articles in the Journal of Health Politics, Policy & Law, Administration & Society, Publius: The Journal of Federalism, Globalization & Health, Journal of Politics in Latin America, Health Policy & Planning, Health Policy, Global Health Governance, and Studies in Comparative International Development, as well as invited articles and op-eds for CNN,
+Dr. Gómez has published refereed journal articles in the Journal of Health Politics, Policy & Law; Administration & Society; Publius: The Journal of Federalism; Globalization & Health; Journal of Politics in Latin America; Health Policy & Planning; Health Policy; Global Health Governance; and Studies in Comparative International Development, as well as invited articles and op-eds for CNN,

-BBC, Foreign Policy, The Atlantic, Brown Journal of World Affairs, European Business Review, Harvard International Review, Harvard Health Policy
+BBC, Foreign Affairs, Foreign Policy, The Atlantic, Brown Journal of World Affairs, European Business Review, Harvard International Review, Harvard Health Policy

 Review, Revista: The Harvard Review of Latin America, and the Americas Quarterly.
-Dr. Gómez has also made TV guest appearances on CNN and BBC America discussing Brazil's emerging influence.
+Dr. Gómez has also made TV guest appearances on CNN and BBC America.

 Prior to joining King's, Dr. Gómez was an Assistant Professor at Rutgers University in the USA and a